stgm/scientific-programming-1/32 Population/40 RabbitsReproduce/10 KonijnenReproduceren.md

 The first aspect that we will implement is the rabbits' ability to reproduce.
 Declare a new function called `reproducing_rabbits()` that is called after the currently existing functions (moving rabbits, moving foxes and eating rabbits by the foxes) in `predator_prey()`.
 This function will verify if there's any rabbits close together.
 If that's the case the program should generate new baby rabbits at a random position in the forest.

-Apply the follwing strategy:
+Apply the following strategy:

   1. Don't call the function until 200 seconds have passed.
-The rabbits start relatively close to eachother and start out too young to reproduce.
+The rabbits start relatively close to each other and start out too young to reproduce.
 This is an adjustment of the `predator_prey()` function that determines what functions are called and when.

   2. First determine how many pairs of rabbits are close together (distance < 1).
 This determines the number of nests. <b>Note:</b> avoid double counting a rabbit.
 Only assign a rabbit to 1 nest each.